asongoficeandtea/todoapp/README.md

 The unit testing portion was a significant challenge at first.
 I had issues with tests failing and understanding how to rectify the issues.
 I did not reach the goal I hoped of all tests passing however I did make pogress.
 The tests started off with only 2 of the tests passing out of 6.
 I managed to get that number to 4 tests passing and two failing.

+### Risk Assessment

+## Conclusion

+> I did enjoy writing the code and understanding how an application is built and deployed utilising cloud-enabling technology.
+I have an improved knowledge of automation and how to set up automation in my processes.
+This was very evident in unit testing and this module was incredibly useful for my learning process.

+> In my next project, I aim to develop an app utilising two database tables in order to produce applications with extended functionality.